Awakening to the Stillness

 Throughout their education, Rev. Danielle focused on multigenerational, multicultural faith formation, recognizing that we can create moments of meaning making no matter what we are doing, and how we are gathered.
 Essential to Rev. Danielle work is bringing to light the expansiveness of Unitarian Universalism.
 Through leaning into interdependence, and recognizing that faith formation can happen everywhere, UUs can become radically inclusive in creating space within our communities for those already here and those joining.

-All services are currently both in person and via Zoom at 11:00 a.m.
+All Sunday services are available in person and via Zoom at 11:00 a.m.
 To join any of our upcoming services on Zoom, please click on this SERVICE LINK a few minutes before the service.

 Find the past recorded services here